Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 vunsetshading [shapename]
 ~~~~~

 Sets default deflection coefficient (0.0008) that defines the quality of the shape’s representation in the shading mode.
-Default coefficient is 0.0008.

 @subsubsection occt_draw_4_3_13 vsetam